jamescodesthings/gtm-cookbook/readme.md

 # The GTM Cookbook
-An Open source cookbook for Google Tag Manager.
+The Open source cookbook for Google Tag Manager.

 This project is licensed under the terms of the MIT license.